freetonik/rakhim.org/content/blog/fastmail-setup-with-emacs-mu4e-and-mbsync-on-macos.md

 brew cask install emacs-mac
 ```

-Once installed, verify that `which emacs` points to a valid Emacs executable, and `emacs --version=` shows the correct version:
+Once installed, verify that `which emacs` points to a valid Emacs executable, and `emacs --version` shows the correct version:

 ```bash
 → which emacs